Humberston Fitties: 1960s

 In 1960, a doctor's surgery, a grocer's shop, a general store and a café with a fish and chip shop were built. £19,000 was spent on more sea defences, including a "low wall of slag over clay, with an asphalt walk on top" together with the purchase of a lifeboat and a loud-hailer.
 An additional safety measure was the installation of telegraph poles with a "bosun's chair" on the off-shore sandbanks.
-The idea was copied from Marshchapel with the hope it would “solve for ever” the danger of people's drowning as they got cut off by the rising tide.
+The idea was copied from Marshchapel in the hope it would “solve for ever” the danger of people drowning as they got cut off by the rising tide.